Itching and popping: is it vaginitis emphysematosa?

 Emphysematous vaginitis may be self-limiting and resolve without treatment.

 Treatment should start with a comprehensive microbiome report to identify problematic species and direct effective treatment.
-Rebuilding protective lactobacilli species is important, but may not be possible immediately if underlying conditions are not right for the colonisation of these bacteria.
-Strategies to modify vaginal flora can be found in Killing BV or under practitioner guidance.
+Rebuilding protective lactobacilli species is important but may not be possible immediately if underlying conditions are not right for colonising these bacteria.

 Supporting immunity comes in many forms, from ensuring healthy sleep, nutrient stores and intake, managing stress, and supportive treatments such as medicinal mushrooms, which have a measurable impact on the immune system.

-A set of blood tests, including a hormone panel, run through a functional medicine lense may be useful.
+A set of blood tests, including a hormone panel, run through a functional medicine lens may be useful.
 Please ensure practitioner guidance by an experienced naturopath or functional medicine doctor to decipher test results by looking at optimal ranges rather than broad, standard lab ranges.

 Other immune-supporting herbal formulations may be incorporated, such as echinacea, chamomile (topically and orally), goldenseal and Euphrasia officinalis (eyebright), to support mucous membrane integrity and the immune system, while offering strong antimicrobial and anti-inflammatory activity.